 When the defendant signed the agreement, right underneath his signature, on the very next line, it is clearly printed on the document that he acknowledges and understands the entire contents of the agreement.
 The "fine print" of the terms and conditions of the credit application and suretyship is not printed in illegible tiny characters.
-It is readily readable.
+It is readily treadable.
 As a matter of course there were terms and conditions that were to be applied to the application for and granting of credit, one of them being that the defendant was to stand as surety and co-principal debtor for the potential debts of his business enterprise.

-In NATIONAL AND OVERSEAS DISTRIBUTORS CORPORATION (PTY) LTD v POTATO BOARD, 1958(2) SA 473 (AD) at 479, Schreiner, J.A. said:- misrepresentation and has not appreciated at the time of acceptance that his offer was being accepted under a misapprehension, the scope for a defence of unilateral mistake is very narrow, if it exists at all.
+In NATIONAL AND OVERSEAS DISTRIBUTORS CORPORATION (PTY) LTD v POTATO BOARD, 1958(2) SA 473 (AD) at 479, Schreiner, J.A. said:- it exists at all.
 At least the mistake (error,) would have to be reasonable (Justus) and it would have to be pleaded."

-"Our law allows a party to set up his own mistake in certain circumstances in order to escape liability under a contract into which he has entered.
-But where the other party has not made any
+"Our law allows a party to set up his own mistake in certain circumstances in order to escape